Farama-Foundation/Gymnasium/docs/README.md

 This folder contains the documentation for [Gymnasium](https://github.com/Farama-Foundation/Gymnasium).

-If you are modifying an atari environment page, please follow the instructions bellow.
+If you are modifying an atari environment page, please follow the instructions below.
 For more information about how to contribute to the documentation go to our [CONTRIBUTE.md](https://github.com/Farama-Foundation/Celshast/blob/main/CONTRIBUTE.md)

 ## Instructions for modifying environment pages